 I am sure as soon as you log in to your electronic device and start surfing something, you land or see one blog post at least.
 The internet is crowded with them.
 Thousands of blogs.
 Thousands of bloggers, but how many of them actually get traffic?
 Or are noteworthy.
 These days, anyone can scribble down anything they want, thanks to the recognition of freedom of expression.
-But the real deal is how many of them actually matter?
-How many of them are really able to fulfill the purpose for which they were written for.
+But the real deal is how many of them actually know how to write a blog post?
+How many of them are really able to fulfill the purpose for which they were written.

 Writing a blog is an art.
 Art cannot be learned, it only comes by practicing it more and more.
 Today we will discuss how to write a Blog?
 We would discuss a lot of nuances related to it.
 The blog will cover the following topics-

 A blog or a weblog as it used to be known as an online diary, journal or associated collection of thoughts located on the world wide web.
 Typical content includes text, pictures, videos, animated GIFs or even scans from old physical offline diaries, journals and other hard copy documents.
 Blogs can be for merely personal use, or it can be used to share information with a limited group or even engage with the public, i.e. it can be either publicly accessible or set private.